 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account by Samuel Ellison, pp. 166, from "American Slavery as It Is," by Theodore Weld.
-"I knew two men, after having been severely treated, endeavor to make their escape.
-In this they failed - were taken, tied to trees, and whipped to death by their overseer.
-I lived a mile from the negro quarters, and, at that distance, could frequently hear the screams of the poor creatures when beaten."
+So I enclose a short item from, "V. Treatment of the Sick, the Slaves Suffer from Inhuman Neglect When Sick," pp. 111, account on page 112, from "American Slavery as It Is," by Theodore Weld.
+A Dr. Channing tells of seeing a slave in a slave "hospital" left to die on the floor.
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.